 Hoteliers are at the forefront of efforts both nationally and internationally to improve travel and tourism in the United States.
-Simply put, travel and tourism are two of the most important components of our growing American economy and workforce, generating $2.1 trillion a year in economic output, $141.5 billion in tax revenues, and supporting 15 million jobs.
+Simply put, travel and tourism are two of the most important components of our growing American economy and workforce, generating $2.1 trillion a year in economic output, $141.5 billion in tax revenues, and supporting over 15 million jobs.

 Despite the clear economic impact of tourism funding and the return on investment it generates for taxpayers, many states continue to cut funding to their tourism promotion programs.
 When money is cut from tourism promotion, hoteliers in those states are put at a severe disadvantage in marketing their businesses and attracting customers.

 AAHOA supports efforts at the state level to increase tourism funding and improve strategies for effective tourism promotion.
 The AAHOA Government Affairs team will continue to advocate on behalf of budget proposals that reflect the importance of travel and tourism on economic growth and job creation.